-One of the most popular casino games online is, without a doubt Video Poker.
+Without a doubt, one of the most popular casino games of all time is Video Poker.
 This card game takes the original form of poker away from the table and puts it squarely into a slot machine.
 Video poker online is one of the most diverse games and is played by millions daily.

 The games of video poker are found inside of every single casino that is online.
 Even the worst sites have them, but our intention is to send you to the very best casinos online open to players in New Zealand.
 Here are the TOP 5 sites where you can play Video Poker and all of the above-mentioned variants and loads more to help you win real NZ dollars.

 Each one of these casinos will have a number of bonuses that you can claim in the form of free cash credit and free spins that are eligible to use across all video poker games.
 That's free gaming that allows you to win free money.

 For those playing video poker right now, they are experiencing one of the biggest virtual games made for the world of real money casinos.
 Video poker is solely a virtual machine game and not available as a live option.

 Regular poker players will already be familiar with the rules of play as it still uses the same card values or hands as the original game.
 The dynamic of it though is what is totally unique.

 In this video poker guide, we will discuss all the key points of the game and how to play it.
 You will learn of every variant the video poker game comes in and through our strategies guide on video poker, you will learn top tips on how to be successful at the game.